 Solomon Semler is one of the few writers whose erudition is unquestionable, and who have supported this view; but the facts which he cites are entirely inconclusive.
 He proves the existence in the fourteenth century of "an association of physicians and alchemists who united their knowledge and their labours to attain the discovery of the Philosophic Stone."
-It is this association to which the alchemist Raymond Lully1 apparently refers in his "Theatrum Chymicum,"1 printed at Strasbourg in 1613, as a sec society existing during the fourteenth century in Italy, and the chief of which was called Rex Physicorum.
-Figulus2 states it to have been founded in 1410, and asserts it to have merged in the Rosicrucian Order about the year 1607.
+It is this association to which the alchemist Raymond Lully [1] apparently refers in his "Theatrum Chymicum,"[2] printed at Strasbourg in 1613, as a sec society existing during the fourteenth century in Italy, and the chief of which was called Rex Physicorum.
+Figulus[3] states it to have been founded in 1410, and asserts it to have merged in the Rosicrucian Order about the year 1607.
 The same careful investigator cites an anonymous letter, published at the end of the sixteenth century, and stating the age of a certain secret society to be above two thousand years.
-It is also asserted that the alchemist Nicholas Barnaud conceived in 1591 a project of establishing a secret convention" of theosophical mystics, who were to devote themselves to a determined investigation of all Kabbalistic sciences, and that he scoured both Germany and France with this object.
-Finally, the "Echo of the God-illuminated Order of the Brethren R. C." tells us that in 1597 an attempt was actually made to found such a society, apparently on the lines laid down by Barnaud, and it is a remarkable fact that the preface to the Christian Reader which is prefixed to this curious publication, is dated June 1597, while that which is addressed to the masters of the science," according to Eliphas Lévi, lived after 1315, the date of the martyr's death, and nothing is known of his history, except his astounding transmutations.
-He is said to have been a native of Ferrago, and has been described as "a Jewish neophyte."
+It is also asserted that the alchemist Nicholas Barnaud conceived in 1591 a project of establishing a secret convention of theosophical mystics. who were to devote themselves to a determined investigation of all Kabbalistic sciences, and that he scoured both Germany and France with this object.
+Finally, the "Echo of the God-illuminated Order of the Brethren R. C." tells us that in 1597 an attempt was actually made to found such a society, apparently on the lines laid down by Barnaud, and it is a remarkable fact that the preface to the Christian Reader which is prefixed to this curious publication, is dated June 1597, while

+1 This personage is not to be confused with the author of the "Ars Magna Sciendi," the illuminated philosopher and evangelist of Parma in Majorca, who united the saint and the man of science, the metaphysician and the preacher, the apostle and the itinerant lecturer, the dialectician and the martyr, in one remarkable individuality.
+The alchemist Raymond Lully, "one of the grand and sublime p.
+212 masters of the science," according to Eliphas Lévi, lived after 1315, the date of the martyr's death, and nothing is known of his history, except his astounding transmutations.
+He is said to have been a native of Ferrago, and has peen described as "a Jewish neophyte."
 John Cremer, the abbot of Westminster, describes his reception by Edward I, King of England, who gave him an apartment in the Tower to perform his transmutations, but the welcome guest soon found himself a prisoner, and with difficulty effected his escape.
 See "Cremeri Abatis Westmonasteriensis Testamentum," in the "Museum Hermeticum," 4to, Francfurt, 1677-78.
 Camden, in his "Ecclesiastical Monuments," gives also some details of Lully's sojourn in England.